 A lovely toy store, Kids Club, is on Copenhagen Drive.
 It has toys, clothes, hair accessories, and baby keepsakes, all in a beautiful setting.
 Boys enjoy buying a plastic viking sword while in Solvang.
 There is also an impressive store with ornate daggers and real knives, called Nordic Knives, at 1634 Copenhagen Drive.

 The Solvang Restaurant, located on Copenhagen Rd, is where a scene from the movie "Sideways" was filmed.
 They have some decent Ebleskiver (small round pancake balls served with powdered sugar and raspberry jam).
 Paula's Pancakes has a nice sunny patio right on Highway 246 at Solvang's main strip.
 Kids behave here because they can move about on the patio.
 There are flower baskets galore and views of the half-timbered buildings.
 The waitresses are friendly, the food comes quickly, and the Danish sausages are delicious.
 Try the sandwich with Danish sausage and Havarti cheese.
 This restaurant fills up so come early.
+Brekkies by Chomp looks like a modern cafe with excellent outdoor seating, on Mission Drive.
 Good sandwiches and soup (this is surprisingly hard to find in Solvang, where most restaurants only sell sweets) can be had at Danish Mill Bakery on Copenhagen St. You can only sit inside, with the dreary dark carpet, but good dining options are limited in Solvang.
 Avoid Mortenson's Bakery- we weren't impressed with our dried out croissants.
 For a hip, youthful option, check out Cafe Dolce where you can buy juices, smoothies, or acai bowls at the counter and eat in the pretty courtyard outside.

 If you want to escape the touristy scene, go to New Frontiers Natural Marketplace, where you can buy delicious deli food and eat it on their sunny patio surrounded by mountain views and flower pots.
-Their frittata is excellent, with summer squash and fresh vegetables.
+Their customizable (on a piece of paper with boxes you tick off) stir fry is excellent, with summer squash and fresh vegetables.

 Solvang is particularly pretty in early Fall when the days are sunny and crisp and the flowerpots are overflowing.
-Summer afternoons can be stiflingly hot- though summer mornings are fantastic in Solvang.
+Summer afternoons can be stiflingly hot- though summer mornings are fantastic in Solvang, and afternoons do get a breeze some days.
 Weekends are terribly crowded with tourists- try to go during the week if you can.

 Check out the Farmer's Market, on the corner of Copenhagen Drive and First Street, from 2:30-6:30pm in summer and 2:30-6pm in winter on Wednesdays.

-From June to October, you can watch a theatre production outdoors under the stars at Solvang's Outdoor Festival Theatre (see contact info below).
+From June to October, you can watch a theatre production or music concert outdoors at Solvang's Festival Theatre (see contact info below).
+Music in the Garden is on Sunday afternoons at 3pm, and cost $41.
+Shakespeare productions are at 8pm and cost $25-$60.

-For an amazing medieval playground in Solvang that will keep your kids happy for hours, check out Sunnyfields Park.
+Two things you will need a car for: For an amazing medieval playground in Solvang that will keep your kids happy for hours, check out Sunny Fields Park.
 For an absolutely gorgeous walk, drive over to Nojoqui Park.
 There's a playground, grassy fields, and a short hike through dreamy forest to a tall, thin waterfall.

-The Elverhoj Museum (see info below), built in 1949 in the style of an 18th century farmhouse from Northern Denmark, is pretty with its handcrafted redwood front door and its fancy Danish decorations inside.
+The Elverhoj Museum (walking distance from town), built in 1949 in the style of an 18th century farmhouse from Northern Denmark, is pretty with its handcrafted redwood front door and its fancy Danish decorations inside.
 There isn't too much to see, but my son liked the replica viking swords.
 I thought the best part was the cottage out back which houses a diaroma of Solvang during its early years.

-Check out Bethania Lutheran Church, built by Danish immigrants in 1911, from a photograph of a church in Denmark.
+Check out Bethania Lutheran Church, a quiet four minute walk from Good Seed Coffee.
+It was built by Danish immigrants in 1911, from a photograph of a church in Denmark.
 There is a model ship that hangs from the ceiling, a custom of the seafaring Scandinavians.
 Often a sailor who survived a near-fatal storm would commission a model of the ship he was in and dedicate it to the local church near where he was rescued.
 The pipe organ is impressive as well.

-The Santa Ines Mission is in Solvang, a short walk from Alisal Rd.
-It has a pretty bell tower and views over the valley.
+The Santa Ines Mission is in Solvang, a short walk from Birkholm's Bakery.
+It has a pretty bell tower, beautiful twelve stations of the cross, a rose garden, a Spanish fountain with hedges, and wonderful views over the valley.

 On your way to Solvang from Highway 101, check out the rows of hundreds of cedars that line Mission Drive/Highway 246, between Solvang and Buellton.
 Also, in Buellton, spot "The Hitching Post," where much of the movie "Sideways" was filmed.
 It's super fun to feed the ostriches and emus at Ostrichland in Buellton.